What I'm up to.

-My main interests lie in dxing and field day competition from my home qth.
-Currently my confirmed dxcc total stands at 305 with 2 outstanding.
-One of these days I might even send the cards in to the ARRL.
-All contacts have been made barefoot using either a Heathkit HW101, which I built immediately after getting my Novice license, a Heathkit SB303, 401 pair, an Icom 740, 745 or the Icom 761 which I am currently using.
-All contacts have been made with 100 watts.
+My main interests lie in dxing, county hunting, and field day competition from my home qth.
+Currently my confirmed dxcc total stands at 319.
+The first 308 contacts have been made barefoot using either a Heathkit HW101, which I built immediately after getting my Novice license, a Heathkit SB303, 401 pair, an Icom 740, 745 or the Icom 761.
+I am currently using a Kenwood TS0-590S which I am really enjoy.

 Field day competition has turned into a family event with various family members helping mainly with the logging.
 Every year prior to field day we check to make sure the antennas are in good working condition.
 Various family members help in the logging and duping process.
 In the beginning they fight over who gets to help out first, but around three or four in the morning I'm at the rig by myself listening to the drone of heavy breathing and snoring.
 About the time dad is ready to crash someone wakes up with a full head of steam.
 Normally with a little coaxing and lots of Mountain Dew power I can make the full 24 hours.
 In the 1996 contest we placed 3rd in the 1D class.
 No small feat being we operate solely on voice since nobody else has learned CW past the 5 wpm rate yet.

 I finally replaced my Santec handheld which I used on 2 meters for many years with a Yaesu FT-2800M.
-The Yaesu runs into a Rango Ranger at about 55 ft.
+The Yaesu runs into a 5 element yahi at about 47'.
 I don't operate VHF much other than to talk to the local DXers.